janzheng/Meteor-React-Alt-Base/README.md

 I also added file and image handling to this base tutorial, since images and files popular with blogs.
 Although one could use something like the Imgur API, I wanted to experiment with a fully native experience through the use of [file-collection](https://atmospherejs.com/vsivsi/file-collection) and gridFS.

+### Application Structure Organization

+Even with Base 4's adherence to the new application structure per the [Meteor Guide](https://guide.meteor.com/structure.html) things get confusing very quickly.
+I've attempted to alleviate the confusion between file names through file naming conventions, yet still adhering to the Meteor Guide.

+To make better sense of how a Meteor + React app is organized, I've attempted to map out the way files include each other.
+Check out the [App Map & Outline](#appmap).

+I also started a way to organize SCSS styling to adhere to React component organization with a BEM-like syntax.
+Check out the [Styling section](#styling)

 ## Todo

-– add a server / data / publication / methods "documentation"
+* add a server / data / publication / methods "documentation"
-– draw the current "import" file tree in ReadMe
+* draw the current "import" file tree in ReadMe
-– handle file upload disconnects (handle resume, or handle garbage collection on componentWillMount() ) – add copious amounts of inline comments explaining every line (for others and your future self) – rename files to make more sense
+* handle file upload disconnects (handle resume, or handle garbage collection on componentWillMount() )
+* add copious amounts of inline comments explaining every line (for others and your future self)
+* rename files to make more sense
-  – add file and posts structure to the map
+    * add file and posts structure to the map
-  – improve naming convention (e.g. posts-list is for authenticated posts, but file name doesn't reflect this) – see if it makes any sense to move some stuff around or rename files to make more sense (api/posts/... for example don't have a base include file to organize everything) – make more human readable
+    * improve naming convention (e.g. posts-list is for authenticated posts, but file name doesn't reflect this)
+    * see if it makes any sense to move some stuff around or rename files to make more sense (api/posts/... for example don't have a base include file to organize everything) – make more human readable
-– organized SCSS naming scheme that matches new file component structure – a way to document component file relationships
+* organized SCSS naming scheme that matches new file component structure
+* a way to document component file relationships
-– finish up the writeup into markdown
+* finish up the writeup into markdown
-– make more readable, and upload to github
+* make more readable, and upload to github
-– post on MeteorChef
+* post on MeteorChef
-  – make a note in the original thread comments
+    * make a note in the original thread comments
-– make a note on vsivsi:file-collection github issue #77 on how I handled garbage collection – see if I did it right / get tips from them (re: no resumable uploads, garbage collect user's resumables by uniqueId)
+* make a note on vsivsi:file-collection github issue #77 on how I handled garbage collection
+    * see if I did it right / get tips from them (re: no resumable uploads, garbage collect user's resumables by uniqueId)

 ### Done

-– add Bert to file upload and delete
+* add Bert to file upload and delete
-– add upload cancel
+* add upload cancel
-– garbage collection of canceled files
+* garbage collection of canceled files
-– hide signup, since this is only for crew
+* hide signup, since this is only for crew
-  – hide the link on nav, hide the oute
+    * hide the link on nav, hide the oute